ontariosystems/OpenLens/README.md

 # Extensions
 ---

-Staring with 6.3.0 some extensions are removed from the OpenLens repository.
+Starting with 6.3.0 some extensions are removed from the OpenLens repository.
 Currently looking into capability to package these during a build.
 Until then if the version of >= 6.3.0 it would be suggested to install the [Node/Pod Menu Extension](https://github.com/alebcay/openlens-node-pod-menu)